betacraft/android-gcm-helper/README.md

 ![alt tag](https://raw.github.com/RainingClouds/android-gcm-helper/master/snapshot.png)

-Just check downloads for downloading the apk and using it right a-way !!
+Check for the sample_app.apk in the root of the repo and download it

 NOTE:
 Message structure for server